• Skip to primary navigation

 If you are growing courgettes, they are probably taking over the garden.
 But there are worse problems to have.
 They are so easy to add to a pasta or risotto to give it a veggie boost, and also bulk it out.

-We kept the flavours really simple in this courgette risotto and added some lemon and rosemary and then topped with some Parmesan and Parma Ham - the saltiness pairs perfectly with the sweetness of home grown courgettes.
+We kept the flavours really simple in this creamy courgette risotto and added some lemon and rosemary and then topped with some Parmesan and Parma Ham - the saltiness pairs perfectly with the sweetness of home grown courgettes.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Variations